Key Takeaways

 3. Use It as a Daily Reset Tool

-Incorporate the 3-3-3 rule into your daily routine as a mindfulness practice, not just an emergency anxiety tool.
+Incorporate the 3-3-3 rule into your daily routine as a mindfulness practice.
 Try it when transitioning between activities, taking work breaks, or before important conversations to center yourself proactively.

 4. Combine with Deep Breathing